dragonfist453/gan-whitepaper/README.md

 For the project implemented on the [GAN](https://github.com/dragonfist453/GAN) repository on this account.

-Please open the pdf file in the repo to view the paper
+Please open the pdf file in the repo to view the paper.
+Bleh